yokai-crow/gods_sight/README.md

 # God's Sight by Arun Saru 🔍
-# i'll update readme later

 **Open Source Security Assessment Tool**

-God's Sight is a modular, extensible security assessment tool designed to perform
-**network reconnaissance, service analysis, and security misconfiguration detection**
-using a **plugin-based architecture**.
+God's Sight is a modular, extensible security assessment tool designed to perform **network reconnaissance, service analysis, and security misconfiguration detection** using a **plugin-based architecture**.

 It is built for:
 - Security learners